-When the station was completed in June 1984 the structure was rebuilt and the restored copper roof reinstalled.
+The kiosk remained in place during the first two years of subway construction, but in February 1981 the roof was removed and the masonry elements were numbered, dismantled, and placed in storage.
+Once the station was completed the structure was rebuilt and the restored copper roof reinstalled in June 1984.
 Aluminum-framed windows replaced the old wire glass, news racks filled the staircase openings, and a cashier's booth appeared in the old escalator passage, but the original masonry and roof were reinstalled with only minor alterations.

 The city executed a twenty-year lease with Out of Town News in 1983, but in 1994 Cohen sold the business to Hudson County News, Inc., a New Jersey firm.
 A few years later, a manager said "the bottom has just fallen out" of the business (Globe, Sept.
 29, 1999).
 Customers could no longer justify travelling to Harvard Square to pay up to \$10 for an outdated foreign newspaper when they could find it online for free.
-Sales of the Boston Globe and the New York Times had fallen by 75% since the early 1990s.
-Hudson gave up the lease, and in 2009 the Muckey Corporation took over the property.
-Muckey diversified its product line to include cigarettes and souvenirs, but retained as many foreign publications as it could profitably sell.
-As of August 1, 2017, either party may terminate the lease upon the provision of 60 days' notice in writing to the other.
-The lease terminates on January 31, 2019 with no option to extend beyond that date.
+Sales of the Boston Globe and the New